TourmalineCore/auth-ui/README.md

 ## Component tests

-To run component tests in console you need enter the command
+To run component tests in console you need to enter the command

 ```
 npm run cypress:run:component
 ```

-To open cypress to run component tests you need enter the command
+To open cypress to run component tests you need to enter the command

 ```
 npm run cypress:open:component